 Amesbury

-Located in downtown Amesbury, Silvaticus specializes in traditional European-Style beers, like Belgian and German ales and lagers.
+Located in downtown Amesbury, Silvaticus specializes in traditional European-style beers, like Belgian farmhouse ales and German style lagers.
 They take an Old World approach to their taproom, too, with its exposed brick walls and cozy lighting that invites good company and good conversation.
-They even offer European influenced small bites, like soft Bavarian pretzels, cheese plates, and pickles veggies.
+They even offer European influenced small bites, like soft Bavarian pretzels, cheese plates, and pickled veggies, and they have a dog-friendly outdoor beer garden, too.

 Oak & Iron Brewing